Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 760 should perform quite a bit faster than the Radeon HD 7790 in general. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 760 is 100% faster than the Radeon HD 7790 in general, because of its greater data rate. (explain)

-Texel RateThe Geforce GTX 760 should be a lot (about 68%) more effective at AF than the Radeon HD 7790. (explain)
+Texel RateThe Geforce GTX 760 is a lot (more or less 68%) faster with regards to anisotropic filtering than the Radeon HD 7790. (explain)

-Pixel RateThe Geforce GTX 760 will be much (approximately 96%) better at FSAA than the Radeon HD 7790, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Geforce GTX 760 will be much (more or less 96%) faster with regards to AA than the Radeon HD 7790, and should be capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison